 Resolved, to achieve the important goal of inclusion, a magnet school will be created and operated on Special Education Center campuses.
 This magnet program will serve students who have an interest in careers related to special education;

 Resolved, that the LAUSD will continue to operate self-contained, specialized special education environments on general education campuses.
 Schools will not be dissuaded from operating these classes and they will receive the appropriate funding from the district separate from their general education budget;

 Resolved, that programs like AutCore will continue to be offered to parents of children with disabilities during the IEP process and will not be denied to them as an option;

 Resolved, to achieve the important goal of inclusion, the district will support programs like Peer Buddies that bring general education students into the special education classroom;

 Resolved, that the LAUSD values input from parents and encourages them to learn about the options for educating their students including unimpeded conversations with other parents;

 Resolved, that the LAUSD will discontinue the use of confidentiality agreements in resolving special education due process cases.
 Previously signed agreements will not be enforced;

 Resolved, classroom teachers are held accountable for ensuring that students are achieving their full potential;

-Resolved, classroom teachers should be given the ability to decide what methods work best in their classroom for their students and should not be forced to adopt methods suggested by District “experts.”
+Resolved, classroom teachers, parents, and students should be given the ability to decide what methods work best in their classroom for their students and should not be forced to adopt methods suggested by District “experts.”
 This does not preclude the District from stepping in to prevent harmful behavior or to remedy situations that endanger students, nor does it preclude parents and students from advocating for the needs of individuals;